-Awards Decorations Wear of the Uniform

-Whether you enlist in the Air Force or The Air Force uses medals and join as an officer, you will have regular opportunities for advancement.

-ribbons to recognize service members who have performed bravely both in combat and noncombat situations.

-Military uniforms distinguish Airmen from civilians.
-They present an image of togetherness, orderliness, and discipline and add to the Airmen's sense of camaraderie and cohesiveness.
+Awards Decorations wear of the Uniform join as an officer, you will have regular ribbons to recognize service Military uniforms distinguish Airmen from civilians.
+They present an image of opportunities for advancement. members who have performed togetherness, orderliness, and discipline combat situations.

+Descriptions

+we do.